FIGMA DESIGN SYSTEM

 01

-I wanted to build a design system the way a real product team would, not a page of pretty swatches, but a system engineered to scale and re-theme without breaking.
-That meant going past colour styles into the deeper Figma features that make a system durable.
+I wanted to build a design system the way a product team would: not as a page of polished swatches, but as a system designed to scale and adapt over time.
+That meant moving beyond colour styles and working with Figma variables, aliasing, modes, and reusable components.

 02